Tsudarov/Projects_42/README.md

 # Projects_42
 List of the projects i made in the french school 42 (!!
-Click on screenshot for preview vidéos !!)
+Click on screenshots to acces preview vidéos !!)

 Fdf (Fil de fer):
 Objectif : This project consists in graphically creating the schematic representation of a terrain in relief